 Training, qualifications & experience

-- Trained to level 5 in integrative counselling and psychotherapy
+- Level 5 Diploma in integrative counselling and psychotherapy, accredited by Middlesex University.

 - Have undergone training in remote counselling for telephone and online work.